TAX ASSISTANCE 2021

 PLEASE CALL 2-1-1 (alternate numbers: 901-415-2790 or toll-free 855-354-4211) for information about free tax assistance

 AARP Foundation’s Tax-Aide program provides IRS-certified volunteers who provide FREE basic income tax return preparation with electronic filing to qualified individuals.
 The service is available to taxpayers with low and moderate income, with special attention to those age 60 and older.
-AARP sites see taxpayers on a walk-in basis, first come/first served, without regard to age.
-Tax filers are advised to come early to these sites as there is a limit to how many people can be seen at each site each day, and sign-up sheets are often used.
+This year, the AARP sites require taxpayers to make an appointment at their website http://aarp.org/money/taxes/aarp_taxaide to drop off tax documents, first come/first served, without regard to age.
+Tax filers are advised to register early as possible for these sites as there is a limit to how many people can be seen at each site.

-The Free Tax Prep (FTP)* program provided in our area by United Way of the Mid-South and Impact America offers FREE tax help to people of low and moderate income (household income $56,000 a year or less), people with disabilities, the elderly and people with limited English proficiency who need assistance preparing their own tax returns.
+The Free Tax Prep (FTP)* program provided in our area by United Way of the Mid-South and Impact America offers FREE tax help to people of low and moderate income (household income $57,000 a year or less), people with disabilities, the elderly and people with limited English proficiency who need assistance preparing their own tax returns.
 IRS-certified volunteers provide free basic income tax return preparation with electronic filing to qualified individuals.
-Some FTP sites are walk-in, first come first served; some take appointments; others are a combination of both walk-in and appointments.
-Tax filers are advised to come early to the walk-in sites as there is a limit to how many people can be seen at each site each day. *This program was formerly known as the VITA program.
+Some FTP sites are walk-in to drop off tax documents; documents will be scanned and persons will be given a later date to come and sign and pick up their completed tax return; other sites require that you call to make an appointment to bring in your tax documents to be scanned and to sign and pick up your completed tax returns at a later time.
+Tax filers are advised to come early to the walk-in and drop off sites as there is a limit to how many people can be seen at each site each day. *This program was formerly known as the VITA program.

 1005 Tillman Street